feiferry/indonesia_geojson/README.md

 - District (Kota/Kabupaten)
 - Province (Propinsi)

+There are two versions: detail and simplified.
+You can download zipped file for each version on release page.

 ## Peta wilayah Indonesia dalam format geojson dan .shp file
 Peta ini terdiri atas beberapa tingkat wilayah: